dotnet/csharpstandard/standard/structs.md

 A local variable of a ref struct type has a safe-scope as follows:

 - If the variable is an iteration variable of a `foreach` loop, then the variable's safe-scope is the same as the safe-scope of the `foreach` loop's expression.
-- A local of `ref struct` type uninitialized at the point of declaration has a safe-scope of calling method.
+- A local of `ref struct` type which is uninitialized at the point of declaration has a safe-scope of calling method.
 - Otherwise the variable's declaration requires an initializer.
 The variable's safe-scope is the same as the safe-scope of its initializer.

 #### safe-scope-rules-field Field safe scope

-A a reference to a field, `e.F` where `F` is a ref struct type, has a safe-scope that is the same as the safe-scope of `e`.
+A reference to a field `e.F`, where the type of `F` is a ref struct type, has a safe-scope that is the same as the safe-scope of `e`.

 #### safe-scope-rules-operator Operators